KnowledgeDiscovery/rca_baselines/README.md

 ```

 #### Step 6.
 Evalute the performance of FastPC on the Case 20211203:
-- Notice that you need to change the path of data and dataset name.
+***Notice***: you need to change the path of data and dataset name.
 For FastPC, change the dataset on line 10 to 1203, and path directory on line 35.
     ```
         python test_gnn_pod.py ## for metric data only python test_gnn_pod_log.py  ## for log data only